Home Web3 SecuritySmart Contract Audit 10 Key Smart Contract Vulnerabilities: That can Lock your Crypto Assets.

 Smart contract vulnerabilities could be a potential security hazard and a curious target for malicious cybercriminals.
 In fact, in some cases, even if there are no external exploiters, chances of capital collapse and financial losses are present.

-In this blog, we will discuss the ten most frequently occurring vulnerabilities you must keep in mind before deploying your smart contract on a blockchain.
+In this blog, we will discuss the most common and critical vulnerabilities that must be checked in every smart contract before it is marked fit to be deployed on a blockchain.

-In Reentrancy attack, it is a malicious smart contract that exploits the vulnerabilities of another smart contract, usually to drain off its funds.
+In a Reentrancy attack, a malicious smart contract exploits the vulnerabilities of another smart contract, usually to drain off its funds.

 In this case, working on a vulnerable smart contract, say Contract X includes checking the balance, sending funds, and then updating the balance sheet.
 This creates a window for the attacker contract, contract Y, to repeatedly call contract A. The cycle continues till contract X is deprived of all its funds.